Life Of Colour

 2. Prominent and well-timed email sign-up prompts

-3. Gift bundles and curated sets to encourage multi-item purchases
+3. Gift bundles and curated sets to encourage product discovery and multi-item purchases

 I did some retrospective research using Google Analytics to understand how people were using the website.
 It gave me a clear picture of how users were interacting with the site and which areas mattered most.
 One key insight stood out — a large number of visitors were coming just to read the blog.
 It felt like a missed opportunity, so I started thinking about how to guide that traffic towards exploring the product range as well.
 The data also helped identify key user flows and raised an important question: how can we encourage users who come in for a blog post or a specific advertised product to explore further and make a purchase?